 Skip to main content

-All questions regarding missing course data or other errors should be directed to the Faculty Excellence office at FacultyExcellence@ucf.edu.
-Emails should include as much detail as possible (course AND section numbers, instructor names, and any other relevant information).
-Please do not contact the Test Scoring office directly.
-Any edits to SPI data must go through proper channels.
-We are not authorized to change any SPI data without approval.
+All requests for access to SPI results, for current or previous semesters, and any questions regarding missing course data or other errors should be directed to the Faculty Excellence office at FacultyExcellence@ucf.edu – not to the Test Scoring OfficeEmails should include as much detail as possible (semester info, course AND section numbers, instructor names, or any other relevant information).

 Data for courses with fewer than five students enrolled is intentionally excluded from the results and will not be released.
 No Exceptions!
 This policy was set by the Faculty Senate years ago and is still in effect.
 Please do not ask to check on missing course reports if the course did not have at least five students enrolled.